 What is it?

 LenSx technology is a type of bladeless laser cataract surgery that uses computer-guided laser technology to perform the surgical removal of cataracts from the eyes.
-It is the most technologically advanced surgical method for cataract patients that use advanced precision-based technology to help the surgeon customize.
+It is the most technologically advanced surgical method for cataract patients that uses advanced precision-based technology to help the surgeon customize.

-It is a safe and simple procedure that can change the patient’s lifestyle, in turn, improving the quality of life too.
+It is a safe and simple procedure that can change the patient’s lifestyle, and in turn, improving the quality of life too.
 LenSx laser technology is performed on an outpatient basis where the patient can return home in a few hours.

 Advantages of lenSx technology